kannans89/RustRepo/13_Tuples/13_Tuples.md

 # Tuple

 Tuple is a compound data type .
 A scalar type can store only one type of data .
-For example in an i32 variable can store only a single integer value.
-In compound types we can store more than one value at a time and it can be of different types.
+For example in an i32 variable can store only a single integer value.In compound types we can store more than one value at a time and it can be of different types.

 Tuples have a fixed length i.e. once declared they cannot grow or shrink in size.
 The tuple index starts from **0**